raegarc/unstoppable-ethereum/README.md

 <li>Create a shortcut of the batch file on where you want</li>
 </ul>

-<b>This helped you?</b>
+<b>Did this help you?</b>

-If this helped you fell free to return the favor by donating some <a href="https://eth.nanopool.org/account/0xc5c5A034db718cE4Abb6971c860D10AeD74833aC">Ethereum</a> or <a href="https://etherscan.io/address/0xc5c5a034db718ce4abb6971c860d10aed74833ac">Bitcoin</a> to me.
+If this helped you feel free to return the favor by donating some <a href="https://eth.nanopool.org/account/0xc5c5A034db718cE4Abb6971c860D10AeD74833aC">Ethereum</a> or <a href="https://etherscan.io/address/0xc5c5a034db718ce4abb6971c860d10aed74833ac">Bitcoin</a> to me.

-You can also help by improving the code, all help is appreciated!
+You can also help by improving the code or correcting my grammar error (English isn't my first language), all help is appreciated!

 And please upvote the <a href="https://www.reddit.com/r/EtherMining/comments/6nuuay/an_automatic_python_script_that_restarts_the/">Reddit thread</a> so more people can be helped